Drowekorte/can-i-eat-that/README.md

 THEN I am taken to my profile where it will show all my favorite recipes  <br />
 WHEN I click on one of my favorite recipes it will take me to that recipe  <br />
 THEN I am able to delete any of my favorite recipes I no longer want  <br />
-WHEN I click on the logout option in the navigation  <br />
+WHEN I click on the logout option in the navigation bar <br />
 THEN I am signed out of the site  <br />